dhruvrajan/community/sigs/jvm/rfcs/20200126-tensorflow-data.md

 ## Objective

-To provide simple APIs for loading data of various formats, and preparing datasets for use in training deep learning models with TensorFlow.
+To provide simple APIs for loading data from various formats, and preparing datasets for use in training deep learning models with TensorFlow.

-The design of the API and summary written here is based on the open source code and documentation of [tf.data](https://www.tensorflow.org/api_docs/python/tf/data).
+This API design for Java follows that of Python's [tf.data](https://www.tensorflow.org/api_docs/python/tf/data).

 ## Motivation